CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 All examples from the Manual are under Joining Vowels with Vowels.

 -EC-, -ENC-, -IC-, -INC-: This is often tricky, but fortunately the word is usually clear from context.
 There are no rules, but many examples in the dictionary.
+EC: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I. ENC: Make sure that you do a full N. The first part of the C does not retrace any part of the N.  See N for examples.
 (Cricket)

--EC-: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I. There are many examples in the dictionary, but they're all buried in a large plate.
-(Cricket)

--ENC-: Make sure that you do a full N. The first part of the C does not retrace any part of the N.  (Cricket)
+Revised recommends using K for hard-C after I. (See -K-.)